28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 19. Adjust Watering Frequency

-As you prepare your garden for the winter months, one essential adjustment to make is in your watering routine.
+As you prepare your garden for the winter months, one essential adjustment is your watering routine.

 With cooler temperatures and shorter daylight hours, plants generally require less water.
-Overwatering can lead to root rot and other problems, so it’s a good idea to cut back on watering frequency.
+Overwatering can lead to root rot and other problems, so cutting back on watering frequency is a good idea.

 Monitor the weather, soil moisture, and the specific needs of your plants, and adjust accordingly.

-When water freezes inside hoses, it can cause them to crack and become useless.
-So, before the winter chill sets in, disconnect your hoses, drain them completely, and coil them up neatly for storage.
+When water freezes inside hoses, they can crack and become useless.
+So, before the winter chill sets in, disconnect your hoses, drain them completely, and coil them neatly for storage.

 As temperatures drop, the water in fountains, ponds, and birdbaths can freeze, potentially causing damage.
 To prevent this, consider investing in a floating de-icer or a submersible heater to keep the water from freezing completely.